Mayankrajput70/Code-Functional-Programming/README.md

                 }

 ## 1. Liskov Substitution Principle
-If S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program.
+    > If S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that         program.

 - When a child Class cannot perform the same actions as its parent Class, this can cause bugs.
 - If you have a Class and create another Class from it, it becomes a parent and the new Class becomes a child.
 The child Class should be able to do everything the     parent Class can do.
 This process is called Inheritance.
 - The child Class should be able to process the same requests and deliver the same result as the parent Class or it could deliver a result that is of the same type.

-## In Functional Programming
-We create different functions to perform perticular tasks and we use -

-# Function as a first class citizen
-- When we treat a function as a value, we consider it a first-class function.
-- In general, a first-class function can be:
-  > Assigned to a variable
-  > Passed as an argument to other functions
-  > Returned as a value from other functions
-# Higher Order Function
-- A higher-order function has at least one of the following properties:
-  > Takes one or more functions as parameters
-  > Returns a function as a result

 ## Let's take A Look How We Can Impl It in Functional Programming